To apply you’ll need to:

 Elective

-After your final examinations, you’ll complete a six-week elective in the UK or overseas.
+After your final examinations, you’ll complete a six-week elective in the UK or outside the UK, depending on your choice and circumstances.
 For many students, this is one of the most eagerly anticipated and memorable experiences at medical school – an opportunity to explore medicine in an entirely new environment, both socially and culturally.

 Student assistantship